Hello.

 He lived in the same area just two or three streets away from me.

-I remember one new years we had tanks patrolling down our street, and when things got a bit tense.
+I remember one new years we had tanks patrolling down our street, and when things got a bit tense

 And then I left Indonesia when I turned eighteen and finished school.